Greater-Toronto-Jiujitsu/Greater-Toronto-Jiujitsu.github.io/index.md

 # Curriculum
 ![Self Defense image](/images/trophystudent.jpg){: width="220px"}{:class="imageleftphil"}
-Having over 30 years of teaching experience in Toronto schools, Shihan Neil incorporates sound pedagogy at every level of Jiu-Jitsu instruction.
+Having over 30 years of teaching experience in Toronto schools, Kyoshi Neil incorporates sound pedagogy at every level of Jiu-Jitsu instruction.
 Also, having special education qualifications, allows him to better serve students of different abilities and challenges.

 Greater Toronto Jiu-Jitsu offers [separate classes for beginner, intermediate and advance children](/Schedule).
 After the age of 16, students, regardless of ability are encouraged to attend adult classes.
 Accommodations are often made to better serve the individual needs of students and parents.